-We have audited the consolidated and separate financial statements of JSC ProCredit Bank (the "Bank") and its subsidiary (The "Group"), which comprise the consolidated and the separate statements of financial position as at 31 December 2019, the consolidated and the separate statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the consolidated and separate financial statements of JSC ProCredit Bank (the "Bank") and its subsidiary (the "Group") which comprise:

+- the consolidated and separate statements of financial position as at 31 December 2021; - the consolidated and separate statements of comprehensive income, consolidated and separate statements of changes in equity, and consolidated and separate statements of cash flows for the year then ended; and - notes to the consolidated and separate financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of the Group and Bank, respectively, as at 31 December 2019, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of the Group and the Bank as at 31 December 2021, and their consolidated and separate financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Consolidated and Separate Financial Statements section of our report.
-We are independent of the Group and the Bank in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) together with the ethical requirements that are relevant to our audit of the consolidated and separate financial statements in Georgia, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the International Code of Ethics.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated and Separate Financial Statements section of our report.
+We are independent of the Group and the Bank in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements that are relevant to our audit of the consolidated and separate financial statements in Georgia, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.